How To Get Rid Of Ice Burns

 Anyone can get an ice burn, but some people are at greater risk.
 For instance:

-• People with medical conditions like diabetes, peripheral vascular disease, and peripheral neuropathyi XA condition characterized by weakness and pain due to nerve damage in hands or feet due to diabetes, injuries, or any infection. are said to be at greater risk of frostbite and ice burns (1), (2).
+- People with medical conditions like diabetes, peripheral vascular disease, and peripheral neuropathyi A condition characterized by weakness and pain due to nerve damage in hands or feet due to diabetes, injuries, or any infection. are said to be at greater risk of frostbite and ice burns (1), (2).

 How Are Ice Burns Treated?

 Most ice burns can be treated at home.
 However, you must take a few steps to avoid greater damage from ice burns.
-Here is what you can do (4):
+Here are some common home remedies for burns (4):

-9. Apply a soothing ointment, such as aloe vera.
+- Apply a soothing ointment, such as aloe vera.
+You can use aloe vera for burns, as it cools and heals the skin.

 Depending on the condition of the wound, you may need to use chemical pain relievers, antibiotic ointments, and bandage dressing.